Bee hive removal is a challenging task, and the best way to do it is by contacting a local beekeeper.

-To effectively remove the hive, you need to use a bee smoker and some fuel pellets, which are widely available at any garden store.
+To effectively remove the hive, you need to use a bee smoker and some fuel pellets, which are widely available at any garden store or online.
 Or use bee hive removal sugar water method in the video below

 The best time to remove the hive is on a sunny and warm day when the bees are usually out pollinating.

 This way, you will not end up killing the bees, and it will be easier for you to escape safely since no bees are in their home.

 Put on your protective gear and clothing, light the fuel in the bee smoker, and move quietly as you wave this equipment around the hive.